 - Family Therapy is a critical therapeutic dimension to finding freedom from addiction.
 Our family therapists invite clients’ closest support system into their healing and recovery process, with the understanding that this support network will be an essential safety net post-rehab, one that’s found to be instrumental in preventing relapse.
 (Learn more about our Family Program.)

 How Long Does Inpatient Rehab Take?

 The exact length of a client’s program of inpatient rehab can depend on a variety of factors, such as the severity of the addiction, prescribed course of treatment, level of insurance coverage, and personal considerations related to job and family.
 At Beach House, we recommend a minimum of 35 days in inpatient rehab, but we also encourage longer lengths of rehab based on research showing that long-term treatment is associated with better outcomes.

-How to Pay for Inpatient Rehab
+How to Pay for Residential Rehab

 We understand that the cost of inpatient treatment is an important consideration for most prospective clients, so we strive to make our residential treatment options as affordable as possible for anyone serious about finding lasting freedom from addiction.
 Beach House accepts all major insurance carriers, which are now required by law to provide full or partial reimbursement for substance abuse treatment, depending on the plan.
 We also work with clients to develop flexible financing options that will accommodate their budget.

 Get more details regarding pricing and insurance coverage for alcohol inpatient rehab.
 For more information and advice regarding how to pay for inpatient rehab and why it’s a worthwhile investment, check out these articles:

 - How to Find Addiction Treatment if You Don’t Have Health Insurance

 - How to Prepare Financially Before Entering Treatment